 The program in philosophy introduces students to basic issues concerning knowledge, reality, and values in both classical Western thought and in contemporary critiques of the classical tradition.
-It attempts to help each student develop her philosophical thought in reflective, independent, and responsible ways.
+It attempts to help students develop their philosophical thought in reflective, independent, and responsible ways.

 Saint Mary’s has a long history of providing quality international programs as an essential part of our educational mission—forming women leaders who will make a difference in the world.
 As this world becomes increasingly interdependent, the College offers an expanding range of semester, year, semester break, and summer study and service programs in a wide variety of countries, and encourages students to take advantage of them.
 Learn more about the various Study Abroad opportunities.